New Surf Shack Book: the best in Relaxed Coastal Living

 I’m kinda head over heels for it, and thought it wise I give you a peek inside it in today’s post.

-Surf Shack features over 270 pages of amazing coastal homes.
-And as you’ll see in the photos above and below, the homes are incredibly varied.
+As you’ll see in the photos above and below, the homes are incredibly varied.
 It actually makes you think about what ‘coastal’ as a design style actually is, because all of the spaces are putting their own spin on this classic aesthetic.

 What’s so good about these spaces is that they’re less stylised, less thought out.
 I mean, I’m sure the home owners did some tweaking to make the rooms look amazing, but at the same time, the book is more a look at the way people live than it is at the way rooms are designed.
 It’s wonderfully everyday.
 The kinda everyday I wish I had, actually.